akinsho/dependency-assist.nvim/README.md

 It also provides `AddDependency` and `AddDevDependency` commands.
 These commands open an input buffer which on hitting `Enter` is used to search `pub.dev` for matching packages.

-It then returns a list of matches and on selecting one it will open a list of versions.
-Once you select one, it will be added to your `devDependencies` or your `dependencies` depending on what you selected.
+It then returns a list of matches and on selecting them they will be added to your `devDependencies` or your `dependencies` depending on what you selected.

 ## Goals